Repatriation and reburial of human remains: New Zealand

 Te Papa, the national museum in Wellington was mandated by the government in 2003 to manage the Karanga Aotearoa Repatriation Programme (KARP) to repatriate Māori and Moriori remains (kōiwi tangata).
 Te Papa researches the provenance of remains and negotiates with overseas institutions for their return.
-Once returned to New Zealand the remains are not accessioned by Te Papa as the museum arranges their return to their iwi (tribe).
+Once returned to New Zealand the remains are not accessioned by Te Papa as the museum arranges their return to their iwi (iwi).
 Remains have been repatriated from Argentina, Australia, Austria, Canada, Denmark, France, Germany, Ireland, Netherlands, Norway, Sweden, Switzerland, United States and the United Kingdom.
 Between 2003 and 2015 the return of 355 remains was negotiated by KARP.

 Heritage New Zealand has a policy on repatriation.
 In 2018 the Ministry for Culture and Heritage published a report on Human Remains in New Zealand Museums and The New Zealand Repatriation Research Network was established for museums to work together to research the provenance of remains and assist repatriation.
 Museums Aotearoa adopted a National Repatriation Policy in 2021.